This blog post is part of an article series aimed at helping small businesses grow online.

-In this blog post, we present some impressive WordPress usage facts and figures that will help you understand why millions of businesses around the world choose WordPress and what kind of people and businesses use WordPress today.
+In this article, we present a number of statistics about WordPress that will help you understand why millions of businesses around the world rely on WordPress to power their websites and blogs and what kind of people and businesses are using WordPress today.

-Below is a summary of what you will learn in this post:
+Below is a summary of what this article will cover:

-- WordPress is available in two formats: a hosted platform (WordPress.com) and as a self-hosted, downloadable software (WordPress.org).
+- WordPress offers users two formats: a hosted platform (WordPress.com) and as a self-hosted, downloadable application (WordPress.org).

 - 23 out of every hundred new domains registered in the U.S. are for a new WordPress website.

-- There are over 60 million installations of WordPress worldwide.
-This number is growing everyday.
+- There are over sixty million installations of WordPress worldwide.
+This number increases every day.

 - WordPress powers over 30% of the internet.
-Over one-third of all websites worldwide are driven by WordPress.
+Over one-third of all websites around the world are built with WordPress.

 - WordPress sites around the world publish an average of 24 posts per second.